The Cayman Islands has a high divorce rate, with 297 divorces in 2019

 Child or Spousal Maintenance

-A mediator, attorneys and/or the court can help you reach an agreement for child or spousal maintenance if you cannot agree with your partner on a reasonable sum to be paid.
-This can often be a sensible way to reach a solution rather than incurring legal costs and fees in making a court application.
-However, if it is not possible to reach an agreement, there are a number of ways in which you can apply to court to secure maintenance.
-If you are unmarried and the other parent of your child is not paying maintenance, you can apply under the Children Act (2012) for an order that they should pay you maintenance for the child.
-If you are married and your spouse is not supporting you and/or your children, you can apply for an order under the Maintenance Act that they should pay maintenance for you and your children.
+If you are unmarried, and the father of your child is not paying maintenance, you can apply under the Affiliation Act for an order that he should pay you maintenance for the child.
+You should apply either within 12 months of the birth of the child or when the father stops paying you maintenance.
+If you are married, and your husband is not supporting you and/or your children, you can apply for an order under the Maintenance Law that he should pay maintenance for you and your children.
 You can also apply for maintenance for children living with you at the time of your marriage.
-If you are divorced or a divorce application is pending, you must apply in the Grand Court under the Matrimonial Causes Act.
+If you are divorced, or a divorce application is pending, you must apply in the Grand Court.

 Domestic & Child Abuse

-You should seek help immediately if you are in a difficult or dangerous situation.
-If the situation is dangerous, contact the police.
-If you do not feel it is appropriate to call the police, the Cayman Islands Crisis Centre provides a 24-hour Crisis Line (Tel: (345) 943 2422) and a walk-in service for crisis intervention and the assessment of victims of family violence.
-They will ensure that appropriate referrals will be made to the various community resource options and that emotional support and guidance is available for victims at various stages.
-This service is available by telephone and online, visit www.cicc.ky.
+If you do not feel it is appropriate to call the police, the Crisis Intervention Centre provides a helpline 24/7 (Tel: (345) 943 2422) and a walk-in service for crisis intervention and the assessment of victims of family violence.
+They will ensure that appropriate referrals will be made to the various community resource options, and that emotional support and guidance is given to victims through various stages.
+This service is available by telephone and online and details can be found here: www.dcs.gov.ky/frc/family-resource-centre-crisis-intervention.

 Legal Costs

-Court-mandated mediation is free, but typically, parties engage lawyers to assist.
+Court mandated mediation is free but typically parties engage lawyers to assist.
 Legal aid is generally not available for civil proceedings.
 However, it may sometimes be available for proceedings under the Children Law started by the DCFS.
 In divorce cases, the Honourable Chief Justice has directed that legal aid will only be granted where there are allegations of recent domestic violence or children are at risk.

 Travelling With Children

-It is prudent to specify in any court order or divorce agreement what is intended for future travel abroad.
+Following a divorce or separation you must get permission from the parent with responsibility for a child, or from a court, before taking the child abroad.
+It is also prudent to specify in any court order or divorce agreement what is intended for future travel abroad.
 Is it allowed, or is it restricted?
-Even if permission is given in your final court order, it is good practice to obtain a letter that demonstrates you have permission to travel with your child, as you or the other parent might still be asked for a letter at a border.
+Even if permission is given in your final court order, you should still obtain a letter which demonstrates that you have permission to take the child abroad.
+Even if travel arrangements are agreed between you and the other parent, you might still be asked for a letter at a border.
+The letter should include the other person’s contact details and details about the trip.

 Law Firms